lkcozy/code-notes/notes/communication/writing/writing_general.md

 - You have to `lead through collaboration` and `cajoling(persuading)`, not control.
 - Like trust, respect is also something you earn-and by `leading through your actions, not your words`.
 - Taking a broad, systemic view of the issues at hand
+- This is a perfect opportunity to `reflect on` how you want your team to operate differently going forward.
+- Start by `identifying` which new practices were successful, why they were successful, and `under which circumstance` they'll continue to be useful.
+- Most people will `instinctively` revert to old routines.
+So `reinforce` the new practices and procedures until they `turn into` habits.